rithvikp/dotfiles/README.md

 - Use the `:CocInstall <package name>` command to install autocompletion for different languages/file types.
 [Here](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim) is more information about that.
-- Move coc-settings.json to the same location as init.vim, updating necessary paths and adding or removing fields as necessary (more instructions are [here](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file)).
+- More instructions for configuring coc.nvim are [here](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file)).